Menu

 • Quietness

-66% of patients said that their rooms and the area around it were always quiet at night.
-(6% higher than national average of 60%)
+66% of patients said that their rooms and the areas around them were always quiet at night (6% higher than national average of 60%).

 • Cleanliness